 A toric IOL adjusts for individual astigmatisms and may minimize the need for distance vision glasses after surgery.
 The TRULIGN Toric IOL corrects your cataracts and your astigmatism.
 It also gives you a broader range of vision, from arm's length to distance.

-An accommodating lens is designed to "flex" or "accommodate" using the eyes natural muscles to focus on subjects at various distances, delivering a fuller, more natural range of vision.
-Crystalens AO Lens is the one and only FDA-approved accommodating lens available in the United States.
+An accommodating IOL is designed to "flex" or "accommodate" using the eyes natural muscles to focus on subjects at various distances, delivering a fuller, more natural range of vision.
+Crystalens AO Lens was the first FDA-approved accommodating lens available in the United States.
 Crystalens is an artificial lens implant that, unlike a standard IOL, can treat both a person's cataracts and presbyopia—loss of near and intermediate vision.
 You probably noticed in your forties that you started to lose some of your up-close vision and had to start wearing reading glasses.
 Crystalens not only treats your cataracts but provides a more natural range of vision.
 It does so by recreating accommodation similar to your eye's natural lens.
 The unique Crystalens is designed to allow you to enjoy most activities, including: reading a book, working on the computer, and driving a car.

 Photo courtesy of National Eye Institute, National Institutes of Health.